magento/merchdocs/src/marketing/social-plugins.md

 1. On the _Admin_ sidebar, go to **Content** > _Elements_ > **Widgets**.
 <!--{% endif %}-->

-1. In the upper-right corner, tap **Add Widget** and do the following:
+1. In the upper-right corner, click **Add Widget** and do the following:

    - In the Settings section, set **Type** to `CMS Static Block` and click <span class="btn">Continue</span>.